 I almost feel embarrassed to admit that it was the fist time I made them myself, although I did try them in past.
 Any restaurant would serve them, and foreigners would always be welcomed with a nice portion of Romanian stuffed cabbage rolls with chicken and rice, a glass of plum brandy and some papanasi.
 It may be a rich menu, but it’s worth every single bite.
 And calorie, as a matter of fact.

 Papanasi are usually made of cows’ cheese, we use it in lots of different recipes, from sweet to savoury, and, as a nation, we absolutely love cheese.
 Papanasi can be either fried or boiled, or maybe eveb baked, but l’m sure you’d agree with me that fried taste a lot better, even if they might be less healthy.

 But then, desserts are not (necessarily) meant to be super healthy, right? ?
 As long as we don’t eat more of the naughty stuff than the healthy ones, dessert now and then can make no harm.

 It’s definitely not easy to have only one of these beauties, ask any Romanian, and they will tell you the same thing: our Papanasi are too good for words.
+If you are looking for the best Romanian desserts, these are one of them.
 Yum!

 If you’ve tried my ROMANIAN PAPANASI or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

-Romanian Papanasi recipe, or fried no-yeast cheese donuts with sour cream and jam, a fantastic dessert that we treasure.
+Romanian Papanasi Recipe, or fried no-yeast cheese doughnuts with sour cream and jam, a fantastic dessert that we treasure.